 Jesus knew that we would want to know when He is coming back.
 He wants us to eagerly await that day!
-But does He want us to know exactly when He will return?
+But does the Bible answer, When will Jesus return?

-Will Jesus return in 2018?
+Will Jesus return in 2028?
 Is 2034 more likely based on extensive charts and statistical analysis?
-(I found these predictions on the first page of a Google search.)
+(I found these bold predictions with simple Google searches.)

 In the past, some have predicted Christ’s return for 1000, 1836, 1844, 1914, 1975, 2011 and many other years.

 Lots of people have made predictions about when Jesus Christ’s second coming will be.

 But what does the Bible say?
 Will Jesus come back?
 If so, when is Jesus coming back?

 First, does the Bible say Jesus Christ will come back to the earth?
 Yes, it does—in many places.

 Even while His disciples were standing on the Mount of Olives watching Jesus ascend to heaven after His resurrection, angels said to them: “Men of Galilee, why do you stand gazing up into heaven?
 This same Jesus, who was taken up from you into heaven, will so come in like manner as you saw Him go into heaven” (Acts 1:11).

 Weeks earlier they had asked Jesus, “What will be the sign of Your coming, and of the end of the age?”
 (Matthew 24:3).
 They knew He was born to be a King and would come back to set up the age of the Kingdom of God on the earth, but they didn’t know exactly what to look for.

 Jesus’ detailed answer is given in Matthew 24 and 25 and in the parallel Gospel accounts in Mark 13 and Luke 21.
 Jesus—who often called Himself the Son of Man—confirmed He was coming back: “Then they will see the Son of Man coming in a cloud with power and great glory” (Luke 21:27).